 \subsection{Multi-Way Alignment Strengthens Weak Pairwise Links}

-To simulate a fragile pair (Section~\ref{sec:weak-links}), we utilize a ResNet-18~\citep{he2016resnet} and a ViT-T/16~\citep{dosovitskiy2020vit} trained on a corrupted version of CIFAR-100~\citep{krizhevsky2009cifar100}.
-We introduce a distribution shift by replacing $85\%$ of the training images for these two models with binary Canny edge maps~\citep{canny2009computational}, retaining only $15\%$ as original RGB.
+To simulate a fragile pair (Section~\ref{sec:weak-links}), we utilize a ResNet-18~\cite{he2016resnet} and a ViT-T/16~\cite{dosovitskiy2020vit} trained on a corrupted version of CIFAR-100~\cite{krizhevsky2009cifar100}.
+We introduce a distribution shift by replacing $85\%$ of the training images for these two models with binary Canny edge maps~\cite{canny2009computational}, retaining only $15\%$ as original RGB.
 This degrades the correlation between their learned features compared to models trained on standard data.
 The anchor models added to the universe are trained on the standard uncorrupted RGB training set.
 We use a 45{,}000/5{,}000 stratified train/validation split for alignment fitting.
 Crucially, the corruption is applied only to the training samples used to learn the alignment.
 The stitching accuracy is reported on the standard, uncorrupted CIFAR-100 test set to evaluate generalization.
-Now, we replicate this experiment for GCPA.

-Figure~\ref{fig:expanding-set-gcpa} shows that GCPA can underperform when correspondences are weak.
+We also repeat this experiment for GCPA and Figure~\ref{fig:expanding-set-gcpa} shows that GCPA can underperform when correspondences are weak.
 GCPA nudges universe directions toward a per-sample multi-model consensus; if this consensus is distorted by imperfect correspondences (e.g., natural image versus edge-map), the correction can reinforce the mismatch.
 As additional models are added, the consensus is better supported and GCPA recovers, surpasses GPA, and continues improving as more anchors are introduced.
 This behavior is consistent with the intended role of the correction, which is most beneficial when multi-way agreement reflects shared semantics rather than corruption-specific variation.

 Since the GCPA geometry correction is directional, Fig.~\ref{fig:expanding-set-gcpa} reports the unit-direction form to isolate the effect of directional correction in the shared universe coordinates.
 For scale-sensitive linear probing, we additionally find that rescaling corrected universe coordinates to match the pre-correction GPA norm yields further consistent improvements.
 Even in this unit-direction form, GCPA can match or exceed the pairwise probing accuracy of the same architecture pair trained on uncorrupted RGB data, and rescaling improves further.